june-zhang-bioinfo/candida-genomics-pipeline/README.md

 *Candida parapsilosis* is a fungal pathogen with drug-resistant clinical isolates rising globally.
 A primary driver of resistance to azole antifungals (like fluconazole) is mutations and copy number expansions in the targeted *ERG11* gene.

-This repository provides a reliable, reproducible framework to process raw sequencing reads into clean, actionable variant matrices and copy number profiles.
-This exact framework was utilized to process clinical datasets and identify genomic resistance mechanisms for our peer-reviewed research:
+This repository provides a reliable, reproducible framework to process raw sequencing reads into annotated variants and copy number variations.
+This framework was utilized to process clinical datasets and identify genomic resistance mechanisms for research paper:

 > **Zhang Z**, Wang Y, et al. *Persistence and spread of fluconazole-resistant Candida parapsilosis clinical isolates associated with increased ERG11 copies in Qatar.* **Microbial Genomics**, 2026;12(2):001653.